seurat-atreides/Sonoff-Blynk/README.md

 # Sonoff-Blynk
-Connect your sonoff outlet to the internet and control it using the blynk app.
+Connect your Yidong WFG- outlet to the internet and control it using Blynk.
 There are 2 variant of the code:
 * SonoffDHT-Blynk.ThingSpeak; it allow you to connect a DHT22 (or DHT11) to the sonoff, read the temperature in the blynk app and log it in Thingspeak.com